Germany's Transport Minister urges VW to clear up irregularities

-* Confirms that aggregate face value of secured bonds offered in voluntary equity exchange was $28,918,390

-BERLIN Nov 4 Germany's Transport Minister urged Volkswagen on Wednesday to leave no stone unturned in clearing up the latest irregularities and ensure that consumers would not be burdened.
+BERLIN Germany's Transport Minister urged Volkswagen (VOWG_p.DE) on Wednesday to leave no stone unturned in clearing up the latest irregularities and ensure that consumers would not be burdened.

 Alexander Dobrindt said the latest revelations that Volkswagen understated fuel consumption and CO2 emissions data had caused "irritation" in his ministry.